-The secretary records all business transacted at the meetings of the membership and of the executive board and has a copy of the bylaws, standing rules, membership list, minutes record book, and a roster of executive board members and committee members for reference at each meeting,
+The secretary records all business transacted at the membership and executive board meetings and performs the following additional tasks:

+- Has a copy of the bylaws, standing rules, membership list, minutes, and a roster of executive board members and committee members for reference at each meeting. - Prepares, presents, and maintains the minutes of the meetings.

-- prepares, presents, and maintains the minutes of the meetings, - assists the president in establishing a quorum, - calls the meeting to order in the absence of the president and vice president(s) and proceeds with the election of a chair pro tem (temporary) to run the meeting, and - counts a rising vote when requested by the chair.
+- Assists the president in establishing a quorum. - Calls the meeting to order in the absence of the president and any vice presidents and proceeds with the election of a chair pro tem (temporary) to run the meeting. - Counts a rising vote when requested by the chair.